Juliiis/backend-challenge-codesherpas/README.md

 # Backend-Challenge-Codesherpas

 ## What you will find in this repository
-You will find a design and implementations of http api to manage customer data for a small shop.
+You will find a design and implementations of HTTP API to manage customer data for a small shop.
 This is a challenge project for Code Sherpas.

 ## How to run the app